-When the National Curriculum was revised in 2014, many professionals commented that the creativity had been eliminated and children were expected to be taught a diet of very dry grammar and punctuation skills.
-At Perton First, our vision is for the creativity to be at the helm of our English curriculum and for children to learn new skills in a fun and engaging way.
+At Perton First, our vision is for creativity to be at the helm of our English curriculum and for children to learn new skills in a fun and engaging way.

 This underpins the development of reading and writing and is vital for pupils' development across all aspects of the school curriculum.
 We provide children with a wide range of opportunities to hear and use good quality vocabulary, focusing also on variety.
 Children are encouraged to ask questions, discuss in pairs and groups and to use conventions for discussion as well as debate.
 Opportunities for drama are sought throughout the curriculum as it is recognised that the skills that are developed through this medium are unique.